Install

 Prerequisites

-1. Click the green "Use this template" button to create a new repository based on this starter kit.
+Click the green "Use this template" button to create your repository, then clone it:

 git clone https://github.com/YOUR-USERNAME/YOUR-REPO-NAME